beyond-all-reason/teiserver/documents/guides/production_setup_linux.md

 **Possible SSL related errors:**
 - Certbot files not existing
 - Certbot files not having the right permissions (try to `cat` them)
-- Certs not being referenced by the application (used `Application.get_env(:teiserver, TeiserverWeb.Endpoint)[:https]` within the remote terminal to check the actual paths in the app)
+- Certs not being referenced by the application (used `Application.get_env(:teiserver, BarserverWeb.Endpoint)[:https]` within the remote terminal to check the actual paths in the app)